-Those who turn to them will certainly be struck by the command of language and metre they display. was shown both in rhyme and in blank verse.
+Those who turn to them will certainly be struck by the command of language and metre they display.
+It was shown both in rhyme and in blank verse.
 Many fine odes are scattered through them, and in the octosyllabic verse Milman always appears to us peculiarly happy.
 But his poetry, like most of the poetry that was written under the Byronic influence, was rather the poetry of rhetoric than of imagination, and it wanted both the intensity and the concentration of the great master.
 Stately, sonorous, fluent, unfailingly lucid, it was too lengthy and too artificial, and Lockhart was not wholly wrong in pronouncing that it showed 'fine talents, but no genius,' and in urging that prose rather than poetry was the vehicle in which its author was destined to succeed.
 In addition, however, to the funeral ode to which we have referred, Milman has written many hymns, and some of these are of singular beauty.
 They appeared originally in the collection of that other great hymn-writer, Bishop Heber, who was one of his dearest friends, and one of the men to whose memory he looked back with the fondest affection.
-The Good Friday hymn, 'Bound upon th' accursed tree,' the Palm Sunday hymn, 'Ride on, ride on in majesty,' and perhaps still more that exquisitely pathetic hymn (so often misprinted in modern hymn-books) beginning have long since taken their permanent place in devotional literature.
+The Good Friday hymn, 'Bound upon th' accurséd tree, the Palm Sunday hymn, 'Hide on, ride on in majesty,' and perhaps still more that exquisitely pathetic hymn (so often misprinted in modern hymn-books) beginning have long since taken their permanent place in devotional literature.

-When our heads are bowed with woe, When our bitter tears o'erflow, highly finished and fastidious classical scholarship which is, or was, the pride of our great public schools, and he took great pleasure in translations from the classics. translated into verse the 'Agamemnon' of Æschylus, and the 'Bacchanals' of Euripides, and also a great number of small and much less known poems.
+When our heads axe bowed with woe, When our bitter tears o'erflow,

+In another and very different field of poetry also he greatly excelled.
+He was an admirable example of that highly finished and fastidious classical scholarship which is, or was, the pride of our great public schools, and he took great pleasure in translations from the classics.
+He translated into verse the 'Agamemnon' of Æschylus, and the 'Bacchanals' of Euripides, and also a great number of small and much less known poems.
 He held the professorship of poetry at Oxford from 1821 to 1831, and as his lectures, according to the custom which then prevailed, were delivered in Latin, he had the happy thought of diversifying them by English metrical translations of the different poems he treated.
 They range over a wide field of obscure Greek poets, as well as of epitaphs, votive inscriptions, and inscriptions relating to the fine arts, and in addition to these there are translations from Sanscrit poetry-a branch of knowledge which was then very little cultivated, and to which Milman was greatly attracted.
 These poems the author published in 1865, but the lectures in which they were produced he committed to the flames.
-They had, in his opinion, lost their value through the subsequent publication of the works on the history of Greek literature by Bode, Ulrici, Otfried Müller, and Mure.
+They had, in his opinion, lost their value through the subsequent publication of the works on the history of Greek literature by Bode, Ulrici, Otfried Miiller, and Mure.